 - Test GIFs.
 Make a GIF that demonstrates the different features or benefits that your product offers.
 You could also show different versions of your product using a GIF.
 Using Photoshop?
 Use this tutorial to make your GIF.
 Need something a bit easier?
 Check out this simple video to GIF converter tool instead.

 Your goal with visuals is to make it as easy as possible for your potential customers to imagine themselves happily using and benefitting from your products.

 2. Overcome Objections & Friction Points

 Consumers are naturally wary about buying unfamiliar products online.
 As an e-commerce owner, it’s your job to help them overcome any objections they might have about purchasing your product.
 To drive more sales on your website, use your product pages to address concerns, then make it as frictionless as possible for someone to buy from you once they’ve made the decision to do so.

 To overcome objections, follow these tips:

 - Make your pricing clear.
 Don’t make it hard or confusing for people to understand how much they’ll need to pay when they buy your products.
 This includes making shipping fees known upfront to reduce cart abandonment.

 - Make your commitment to privacy and security known.
 Use trust badges and clear statements to reassure visitors that they’re information will be protected during transactions.

 - Include FAQ sections.
 Be proactive by addressing common questions and sharing them in a helpful section on each of your product pages.

 - Allow customers to opt in for updates if they aren’t quite ready to buy.
 You might not be able to convert them as customers on the first visit, but you can capture visitors information to establish a relationship.
-Create a popup to collect their email address and offer a coupon or discount in exchange for the opt-in.
+Create an email popup to collect their email address or a discount popup with a code in exchange for the opt-in.
 Build and launch your first popup now for free with Wisepops.
 Click here to start a 14-day free trial!

 To reduce friction, follow these tips: